d12frosted/elpa-mirror/gnu/tmr-readme.txt

   `tmr-descriptions-list', though any arbitrary input is acceptable at the minibuffer prompt.

+  An alternative to the `tmr' command is `tmr-with-description'.
+The difference between the two is that the latter always prompts for a description.

   When the timer is set, a message is sent to the echo area recording the current time and the point in the future when the timer elapses.
   Echo area messages can be reviewed with the `view-echo-area-messages'